pdl/jtl/spec/draft.md

 A JTL document is a JSON document whose root node is a JSON Object and whose structure is defined in this specification.
 It is read by a JTL Processor, and when applied to a JSON document called a Source Document, the Processor produces one or more JSON documents called the Result Documents.
 Source and Result Documents may have any sort of JSON node as their root and may contain any legal JSON content.

+### JTL Documents and Instructions

+JTL Documents consist of Instructions and Instruction Arrays.

+An Instruction is a JSON Object which as a key 'JTL', whose value is a string.
+Instructions may have other keys, and their values shall always be Instruction Arrays, except in the case of the `literal` Instruction, which has a `value` key whose value can be any JSON object.

+An Instruction Array is a JSON Array containing zero or more Instructions.

 ## Components of JTL

 This document describes the Core JTL.
 Once this document is complete, a processor which fulfils the requirements of a processor as described in this document implements JTL.